-Through this program, students have the opportunity to gain access to the Bronco Pantry, donated gift cards to local stores, and/or donated SCU dining points.
-The Bronco Pantry regularly stocks non-perishable food items and fresh produce in partnership with the SCU's Forge Garden.
-Students are offered individual consultation and resources if looking for support beyond SCU either during their time as a student or in advance of graduation.
+Through the program, students have the opportunity to gain access to the Bronco Pantry, donated gift cards to local stores, and are offered individual consultation sessions to gain access to additional community resources.
+The Bronco Pantry regularly stocks non-perishable food items and fresh produce in partnership with the SCU Forge Garden.

 This program is supported 100% through donations with no expectation of re-payment.

 - Gift cards (Target or Safeway): E-gift cards can be sent to firstname.lastname@example.org and will be distributed to students directly.
+Physical gift cards can be dropped off at the Office of Student Life in Benson, room 205.
 Cards loaded with amounts of $25 and $50 are preferred.